barumau/PanGlobish/english/201_lecion_1.md

 The correct answers are after the word list.

 1. His name is Adam.
-2. Her name is Maria.
+2. Her name is Sara.
-3. Their names are Adam and Maria.
+3. Their names are Adam and Sara.
 4. He is Adam.
-5. She is Maria.
+5. She is Sara.
-6. They are Adam and Maria.
+6. They are Adam and Sara.
-7. Adam and Maria are happy.
+7. Adam and Sara are happy.
 8. What's your name?
 9. My name is _ _ _ _ _ _.
 10. I am _ _ _ _ _ _.